blakadder/blog/_posts/2020-05-23-frankenstein-saturday.md

 ## The Build

 I scrounged a 16A rated power cable from a broken power strip, got some wire terminals and the IP66 box.
+The cable socket was bought in a hardware store.

 I removed the switch PCB from the IW101 board since its is not really needed here.
 IW101 board is secured with a small screw to the existing hole in the box which lined it up squarely in the middle.
 Perfect!